 - hold a valid Academic Technology Approval Scheme (ATAS) clearance where relevant

-- if aged 16 or 17 there are additional requirements, please seek further advice before applying
+- if aged 16 or 17 there are additional requirements, please seek further advice before applying, contact Student Advice

-- You must leave the UK no later than the date your immigration permission ends.
-If you stay in the UK past your visa expiry date you will be in the UK illegally as an overstayer
+- You must leave the UK within 30 days of the end of your course or before the date your immigration permission ends, whichever is earliest.
+If you stay in the UK past your visa expiry date you will be in the UK illegally as an overstayer.
+You can read about overstaying your visa on the UKCISA website

 - You cannot apply to switch into any other immigration category while you are in the UK

-- You cannot do any kind of work, business activity, work placement or work experience during your studies in the UK
+- You cannot do any kind of work, business activity, work placement, work experience , self-employment, business activity or professional activity during your studies in the UK

 - You will not be entitled to free National Health Service health care, you must take out private medical insurance from your home country before you come to the UK